nickrogerson124/Programming-Basics/Part-4_Loops/Micro:bit/Resources/InstructorsMaterials/README.md

 ## Plenary
 Questions to ask at the end of the session as a collective group of pupils or individuals:
 * What is a loop?
-    * A sequence of instruction s that is continually repeated until a certain condition is reached
+    * A sequence of instructions that is continually repeated until a certain condition is reached
     * Allows you to repeat code until a condition or rule is met,
 * What is a for loop?
     * A control flow statement for specifying iteration, which allows code to be executed repeatedly